Search:

-The Rejection of the Worthy Shepherd
+The Rejection of The Worthy Shepherd

 In 1858 the Illinois legislature-using an obscure statute-sent Stephen A. Douglas to the U.S. Senate instead of Abraham Lincoln, although Lincoln had won the popular vote.
 When a sympathetic friend asked Lincoln how he felt, he said, “Like the boy who stubbed his toe: I am t … More